Woolly Rose Mallow

 Maintenance

 Works well in moist garden soil or ponds, in shallow water.
 Will grow in some light shade, but full sun produces best flowering and is the best environment for resisting potential diseases.
 Tolerates summer heat and humidity.
-May prune if bushier shape is desired.
-Propagation: seed.
+May be pruned if a bushier shape is desired.
+Native habitat: swampy forests, wet meadows, marshes, along streams.

 Blooms June-September.
 An upright, hairy perennial with toothed, triangular to heart-shaped leaves and terminal flower clusters.
 Stems are somewhat brittle.
 Produces large, white to pinkish blossoms, with a crimson eye at the center.
 The petals fold up at night.
 The blooms are followed by densely hairy fruit capsules.
 False Cotton is so called because its flower closely resembles the flower of a cotton plant, which is in the same family.